wbryant/ambient-bio/README.txt

-﻿AMBIENT v1.1: Active Modules for Bipartite Networks Copyright 2012 William A. Bryant and John W. Pinney
+﻿AMBIENT v1.2.1: Active Modules for Bipartite Networks Copyright 2012 and 2013 William A. Bryant and John W. Pinney

-July 2012.
+April 2013

+USAGE DISCLAIMER

+Two files: 'ambient2sbml.py' and 'ambient_results_analysis.py' are designed for further analysis and conversion of AMBIENT results, but are not fully tested or documented.

+Usage of scripts in these files is done at the user's own risk.
+Everything necessary to create and view AMBIENT is available in the 'ambient.py' file.

 GETTING STARTED